 – The Blue Hole, Belize

 – Sha’b Rumi, Sudan

 I have visited three dive sites out of 10 so far and loved them all.
 Would I place them in my Top 10?
 It’s a big YES for Cozumel.
 Heron Island is my favourite place to scuba dive on the Great Barrier Reef – but I honestly preferred Cozumel.
 And Poor Knights Islands is a bit too cold to be among my favourite dives, but I loved all we saw down there and highly recommend checking it out if you’re in New Zealand.

-I hope I will get the opportunity to check some other sites from Jacques Cousteau’s list as they have not disappoint so far.
+I hope I will get the opportunity to check some other sites from Jacques Cousteau’s list as they have not disappointed me so far.